seigtm/decision_making_criterion/README.md

 This project aims to provide a clear and efficient way to evaluate different decision-making strategies based on given profit matrices.

-The implemented criteria help in determining optimal solutions in scenarios with uncertain outcomes.
+The implemented criterion help in determining optimal solutions in scenarios with uncertain outcomes.

-## Criteria
+## Criterion

 1. **Minimax (MM)**: Finds the maximum of the minimum profits, representing the best worst-case scenario.
 2. **Savage (S)**: Adjusts profits by subtracting the maximum value of each column, then finds the minimum of the maximum adjusted profits.